 What is a location SDK?

-Location SDKs are used for a wide range of use cases from on-demand delivery tracking, targeted location-based advertising campaigns to simply and accurately showing a user’s location on the map.
+They are also are used for a wide range of use cases from on-demand delivery tracking, targeted location-based advertising campaigns to simply and accurately showing a user’s location on the map.
 If you’ve ever been sent a friend's location, or tracked the food you just ordered as it comes to you, chances are a location SDK is behind it!

-Each location SDK will have different capabilities depending on who is supplying the SDK.
+Each SDK will have different capabilities depending on who is supplying it.
 Some combine and process data from multiple sources to increase the accuracy and precision of native location data.
 Others are designed to be "always-on", even when the user is offline or the app is running in the background.
 And some are built specifically to process data into detailed location intelligence of the user's movements for marketing or ad campaigns.

 What are the benefits of location SDKs?

 Creating quality location-aware functionality from scratch can be costly and time-consuming.
 Using a pre-existing SDK can be a great alternative to building your own, with fast integration and reliable data to bring your location-aware app to life without the hassle.
+It requires expertise in geolocation, data collection, and data analysis, which may not be available in-house.
+Using a third-party location SDK can be a more cost-effective and efficient solution.
+These SDKs are often pre-built with all the necessary tools and documentation, making it easy for developers to integrate location-based features into their applications quickly and without the need for specialized expertise.

 Most importantly, high-quality location data is vital.
 Whether it's for location-based marketing campaigns or tracking a delivery, you need to ensure your data is accurate and consistent in order to deliver a great user experience and gain the insights you need.
 Location SDKs are designed in a way that allows you to always collect accurate and noise-free data that you can rely on.

-5 industry use cases for location tracking SDKs
+5 industry use cases for location SDKs

 As approximately 4 out of 10 apps use location in one form or another, location SDKs can be utilized in a variety of everyday consumer apps, and can help streamline businesses with brand-new insights.